Twenty Twenty-Four

 July 1 - Found me half way through my third voyage at the always amazing Akefjellet on a day with zero wind and full sunshine.
 The second voyage was plagued by an unrealistic goal, too much ice, persistent fog (the other f-word), and lousy luck with wildlife.
 It was a pity for the people who happened to have picked that voyage, but voyage 3 was a complete turnaround.It started with 5 Polar Bears before lunch on the first day and continued with excellent weather, walks and wildlife sightings.
 I have included photos from guests taken during this contract.
 Sometimes they were in my Zodiac and able to get photos when I was not able to use my camera.
 Others were taken while we were out on walks.
 Each as been give a photo credit.

-Some scenes from this period: Polar Bears spotted on the beach and watched from the Zodiacs; Site of a beluga whale whaling encampment - the beach littered with beluga bones; Glaucous Gull; Pack ice; Yours truly in the polar desert; Moss Campion flowers; Plancius and a Brunnich Gullemot reflected on that calm morning at Akefjellet; Liilehookbreen landscape on the last operation of this contract.
+Some scenes from this period: Polar Bears spotted on the beach and watched from the Zodiacs; Site of a beluga whale whaling encampment - the beach littered with beluga bones; Glaucous Gull; Pack ice; Yours truly in the polar desert; Moss Campion flowers; Plancius and a Brunnich Guillemot reflected on that calm morning at Akefjellet; Liilehookbreen landscape on the last operation of this contract.

 Use these links for the trip logs and slideshows from these voyages - Voyage 1 Log and Slideshow, Voyage 2 Log and Slideshow, Voyage 3 Log and Slideshow